-Since those with bachelor's degrees in agribusiness are qualified to work in farming, food production and food preparation, it is not uncommon for some programs to include courses in such topics as animal nutrition, soil science and poultry science.
-Many programs, however, will provide more advanced courses in business, marketing and accounting than are offered in an associate degree program.
+Since those with bachelor's degrees in agribusiness are qualified to work in farming, food production and food preparation, it is not uncommon for some programs to include courses in areas such as animal nutrition, soil science and poultry science.
+Many programs, however, will provide more advanced courses in business, marketing and accounting than are offered in an associate's degree program.
 A bachelor's degree program in agribusiness will generally include courses in the following topics:

 - Farm operations management